Creating Sustainable Wealth Takes Ongoing Sources of Income

 Think about this 13 years, six weeks, few years of mortgage payments.
 Wow!

 In other words, having multiple sources of income or revenue is critical to putting a successful investment real estate portfolio together.

 I showed you the power of $50 additional a week and what it can do to your investment real estate pay down.
-For instance, if you even took half of your newfound income and enjoyed the other half, how would this impact your net worth?
+For instance, how would this impact your net worth if you took half of your newfound income and enjoyed the other half?

 Take Action Now